AdobeDocs/marketo-learn.en/help/dynamic-chat/meeting-booking.md

 ---
 # Enable people to book meetings with your sales team

 Use Dynamic Chat to accelerate the connection with sales for [!DNL target] account leads.
+Enable visitors to book meetings with various sales representatives by adding your sales agents as a user through [admin console](https://adminconsole.adobe.com/) and each agent should connect their own calendar.

 >[!VIDEO](https://video.tv.adobe.com/v/340258/?quality=12&learn=on)